MicrosoftDocs/power-automate-docs/articles/transparency-note-copilot.md

 ms.reviewer: angieandrews
 ---

-# Transparency note for copilot
+# Transparency note for Copilot

 This transparency note describes the AI impact of [Product]'s [Feature] feature.

-## What is copilot?
+## What is Copilot?

 [Describe the system in plain English.
 What type of system is this?
 What does it do?
 At a high level, what does the system take as input?
 What kind of outputs does the system produce?]